corda/samples-java/Basic/tutorial-jarsigning/README.md

     }
 }
 ```
 In this example, we disable the signing for the workflow jar.
-And, for the contract jar, we will add custome keystore to use for signing.
+And, for the contract jar, we will add custom keystore to use for signing.
 ```
 cordapp {
     targetPlatformVersion corda_platform_version